smuruhesan/slack-message-downloader/TROUBLESHOOTING.md

 ### 1. Error: `Uncaught SyntaxError: Invalid or unexpected token`
 * **Why it happens:** Your computer's clipboard or a chat app (like Slack/Teams) accidentally injected hidden line breaks into the code when you copied it.
 * **How to fix:** Go back to the GitHub repository.
 Click the **"Copy raw contents"** button (the two overlapping squares icon in the top right corner of the code block).
-Paste this directly into the console.
+Paste this directly into the console and then update the Configurations directly inside Console.
+This is to avoid any hidden line breaks introduces by your Code/Text Editors (like TextEdit or VSCode)

 <img width="895" height="639" alt="image" src="https://github.com/user-attachments/assets/798dcf65-e709-415b-bf3c-9bc63e695700" />